ezart/merle/README.md

 Websocket messaging between the device and hub is through a SSH tunnel.

 Merle has a companion project called merle_devices.
-Merle_devices is a libary of device drivers for common IoT devices.
+Merle_devices is a libary of device drivers for common IoT hardware configurations.

 	https://github.com/scottfeldman/merle_devices